-See "Driving Through Water" in the Index for more information on driving through water.
+See Driving in Rain and on Wet Roads on page 4-29 for more information on driving through water.

 After Off-Road Driving

 Remove any brush or debris that has collected on the underbody, chassis or under the hood.
 These accumulations can be a fire hazard.